 A common symptom of HPV is genital warts.
 In some cases, cancer may develop but remain undetected until it is advanced and very hard to treat.
 College freshmen living in dorms are particularly at risk, but vaccines can help prevent HPV infection.

 - Anal cancer

 - Cancer of the back of the throat (oropharynx)

 - Genital warts

 Hepatitis B (HEP B)

-Causes a contagious liver disease that can lead to cancer and cirrhosis (scarring of the liver).
+Hepatitis B causes a contagious liver disease that can lead to cancer and cirrhosis, or scarring of the liver.
 It is spread by infected blood, semen, or other body fluid entering the body of a person who is not infected.